rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/module_structure/index.md

 Component containers are launched as specified in the Terraform configuration.
 Terraform reads the current state on the host machine and makes changes to bring the host machine into the desired state.
 On the first execution of the `deploy-module.sh` script, no resources have been deployed to the host machine so that Terraform deploys the entire module.
 On a later execution, changes are only made where necessary (e.g. to upgrade a container to a newer version, built in a later build-images step).

+### The `stop-module-containers.sh` script

+This script will need to modified for a particular module and stops each module container in turn.
+The script is used during backup and restore procedures and should otherwise never be needed.

+### The `start-module-containers.sh` script

+This script will need to modified for a particular module and starts each module container in turn.
+The script is used during backup and restore procedures and should otherwise never be needed.

+### The `delete-module-containers.sh` script

+This script will need to modified for a particular module and stops and deletes a module's containers.
+The script also deletes the module container persistent storage.
+This script is used only in a restore process and should otherwise never be used.

 ### The `delete-terraform-state.sh` script

 The script deletes the terraform state for the module on the control-node, so that a new deployment can be started from scratch.
 This script is used only in a restore process during disaster recovery and should otherwise never be used.

-### The `start-module-containers.sh` script
+### The `backup-module.sh` script

-This script starts each module container in turn.
-The script is used during backup and restore procedures and should otherwise never be needed.
+This script calls the `backup-module.yml` [Ansible](https://www.ansible.com/) playbook in the [/backup-restore directory](#the-backup-restore-directory) to back up module container persistent storage to the control node.
+This script is used in a backup process and should otherwise never be used.

-### The `stop-module-containers.sh` script
+### The `restore-module.sh` script

-This script stops each module container in turn.
-The script is used during backup and restore procedures and should otherwise never be needed.
+This script calls the `restore-module.yml` [Ansible](https://www.ansible.com/) playbook in the [/backup-restore directory](#the-backup-restore-directory) to copy a backup from the control node to a host server and restore the module container persistent storage.
+This script is used in a backup process and should otherwise never be used.